ben16w/minui-portmaster/README.md

 ## Artwork

-If covert artwork is available for a port, it will be displayed in NextUI.
-This feature can be disabled by creating a file named `no-artwork` in `/.userdata/<PLATFORM>/PORTS-portmaster` folder on your SD card.
+If cover artwork is available for a port, it will automatically be displayed in NextUI.
+This feature can be disabled by creating a file named `no-artwork` in the `/.userdata/<PLATFORM>/PORTS-portmaster` folder on your SD card.

 ## Known Issues